sw3nlab/Termux-Ollama-Openwebui/README.md

-# Termux-ollama-openwebui
+# Termux-ollama-openwebui-big-AGI-oobabooga
-Script to install and use ollama and open webui from termux
+Script to install and use ollama, open webui, big-AGI and oobabooga from termux

 ## Installation:
   1. Clone the repo and give execution permissions to the installer.sh script: